 Escape routes from basements that include a bedroom.

-Often in the design of a basement, there is a need to include a bedroom in the design.
-Basement bedroom create a for the occupant in the event of a fire blocking the exit stairs.
-As a result, the Ontario Building Code requires a second means of exit, or egress, from the basement.
-There are a few ways to accomplish this, but the most common method is an egress window.
-The window is usually larger than most standard basement windows and therefore has minimum requirements for the opening design.
+In the design of a basement, there can be a need to include a bedroom.
+The Ontario Building Code (OBC) in that case, requires a second means of exit, or egress, from such a basement.
+There is more than one way to accomplish a second exit, but the most common method is called “egress window”.
+The window is typically larger than most ordinary basement windows and therefore has minimum clear unobstructed opening requirements.

 The Ontario Building Code requires that the second exit have the following attributes: